retro16/acsi2stm/doc/troubleshooting.md

 It should be possible to use multiple units at the same time when using ACSI strict mode.
 Just make sure you don't have ACSI id conflicts (use ID_SHIFT).

-GemDrive should theoretically work, but in practice it has bugs: some commands are handled by the wrong device, and because of how GemDrive works, it fails fast and hard.

-Because ACSI2STM provides many SD card slots and GemDrive has no size limitation, motivation to debug multi-GemDrive mode is very low, so it will probably be left unfixed.

 "Bad DMA" chips
 ---------------